First-Order Logical Duality: Introduction

 can, equivalently, be considered as a set (indexed) over the set $(\modcat{\theory})_0$ of models,

-with $p^{-1}(\alg{M})=\sem{\phi(\vec{x})}^{\alg{M}}$, together with an action on this set by the set $(\modcat{\theory})_1$ of isomorphisms,
+with $p^{-1}(\alg{M})=\sem{\phi(\alg{x})}^{\alg{M}}$, together with an action on this set by the set $(\modcat{\theory})_1$ of isomorphisms,

-such that for any \theory-model isomorphism, $\alg{f}:\alg{M}\rightarrow\alg{N}$, and element, $\vec{m}\in \sem{\phi(\vec{x})}^{\alg{M}}$, we have $\alpha(\alg{f},\vec{m})=\alg{f}(\vec{m})\in \sem{\phi(\vec{x})}^{\alg{N}}$.
+such that for any \theory-model isomorphism, $\alg{f}:\alg{M}\rightarrow\alg{N}$, and element, $\alg{m}\in \sem{\phi(\alg{x})}^{\alg{M}}$, we have $\alpha(\alg{f},\alg{m})=\alg{f}(\alg{m})\in \sem{\phi(\alg{x})}^{\alg{N}}$.
 Now, if the set of \theory-models and the set of isomorphisms are topological spaces forming a topological groupoid, then we can ask for the collection of elements of the various definable sets to be a space, in such a way that the projection function $p$ in \eqref{eq:sheafrepproj} is a local homeomorphism, and such that the action $\alpha$ in \eqref{eq:sheafrepact} is continuous.
 This makes definable set functors into equivariant sheaves on the groupoid, and we show that in the topos of all such sheaves they can be characterized as the compact decidable objects (up to a suitable notion of equivalence).

 The second part (Section \ref{Section: Duality}) concerns the construction, based on the representation result of the first part, of a duality between the category of decidable coherent categories (representing theories in first-order logic) and the category of topological groupoids of models.
-Specifically, we construct an adjunction between the category of decidable coherent categories and a category of `coherent' topological groupoids, such that the counit component of the adjunction is an equivalence, up to pretopos completion.
-As a technical convenience, we introduce a size restriction both on theories and their models (corresponding to the pretence, above, that the collection of models of a theory forms a set).
+This takes the form of an adjunction between the category of decidable coherent categories and a category of `weakly coherent' topological groupoids, such that the counit component of the adjunction is an equivalence, up to pretopos completion.
+Accordingly, the adjunction restricts to a duality, in a suitable 2-categorical sense, between decidable pretoposes and groupoids of models.
+(We otherwise do not expand of the 2-categorical aspects of the construction, preferring for a simpler presentation to fix certain choices `on the nose' instead.)
+We give a characterization of groupoids of models up to Morita equivalence.
+In line with the Butz-Moerdijk representation result, we introduce a size restriction both on theories and their models (corresponding to the pretence, above, that the collection of models of a theory forms a set).
 The restriction, given a theory, to a set of models large enough for our purposes can be thought of as akin to the fixing of a `monster' model for a complete theory, although in our case a much weaker saturation property is asked for, and a modest cardinal bound on the size of the models is sufficient.